OpenCTI-Platform/opencti/docs/docs/usage/delete-restore.md

 Deleted objects are kept in trash during a fixed period of time (7 days by default), then they are permanently deleted by the [trash manager](../deployment/managers.md#trash-manager).

+## Configuration

+The trash system is enabled by default but can be disabled in the platform [configuration](configuration.md).

+The trash retention period can also be configured in the settings of the garbage collector manager, you can set any number of days in parameter `garbage_collection_manager:deleted_retention_days`.

 ## Limitations

 When it comes to restoring a deleted object from the trash, the current implementation shows several limitations.